 How natural burial is helping to sustain people and planet.

-We understand how important it is we find sustainable solutions because the human population has grown exponentially, more than our planet can sustain if we continue in the manner we are accustomed to.
-There are sustainable options that we can choose which are respectful, personal, environmentally friendly and wildlife-friendly.
+We understand how important it is we find sustainable solutions because the human population has grown exponentially.
+It’s more than our planet can sustain if we continue in the manner we are.
+The good news is there are sustainable options that are respectful, personal, eco-friendly and wildlife-friendly.
 Often these are not traditional, but this is not a bad thing.
 It’s good to find new ways that are better for us and our planet.

 As Mahatma Gandhi said, ‘You must be the change you wish to see in the world”.

-Any fact facing us is not as important as our attitude toward it, for that determines our success or failure”- Norman Vincent Peale
+“Any fact facing us is not as important as our attitude toward it, for that determines our success or failure”- Norman Vincent Peale

 In the end, who were we?
 Did we leave the world a better place?